 Our 55 Flowery Flock

 We are pleased to be able to offer 55 Flowery's from Elk Valley Farm.
-These amazing rare breed originally from Sweden are not only great layers, laying large white eggs but also an auto sexing breed .
+These amazing rare breed originally from Sweden are layers large white eggs but also an auto sexing breed .
 With auto sexing breeds you can clearly distinguish the males from females by the color of down at hatch.
 Meaning no more raising up what you hope is pullets just to have them crow.
-Truly there is no better chicken to own if producing eggs for breakfast is your goal!

 All information is off the Swedish Cultural Association web page and translated by Google. http://kulturhons.se/raser/ffg/